 Volunteered to travel to Thailand during the Vietnam War, as an electronics technician.

-The Four Steps to the Epiphany, offered the insight that startups are not small versions of large companies—large companies execute business models, but startups search for them.
-This led Blank to realize that startups need their own tools, different from those used to manage existing companies.
+Blank revolutionized the practice and teaching of entrepreneurship and innovation.
+By advocating customer development and agile engineering to be the key criteria in the search for a successful business model, he redefined how to build successful startups, He identified that startups are not small versions of large companies.
+While large companies execute business models, startups search for them.
+This led him to realize that startups need their own tools, different from those used to manage existing companies.

 An adjunct professor at Stanford University, a senior fellow Columbia University and lecturer at the University of California, Berkeley, Blank has been part of or co-founded eight startups, including E.piphany, Ardent and SuperMac.
 He helped start the National Science Foundation Innovation Corps, and the Hacking for Defense and Hacking for Diplomacy Programs.

 Holding a Cat by the Tail: Lessons from Entrepreneurial Life (K&S Ranch, 2014); The Four Steps to the Epiphany (K&S Ranch, 2013); Why The Lean Startup Changes Everything (Harvard Business Review, May 2013 issue); The Startup Owner’s Manual (with Bob Dorf, K&S Ranch, 2012).